chrishalcrow/Skyrmions3D.jl/docs/src/index.md

 ### Authors

 I am Chris Halcrow, a research software engineer at the University of Edinburgh.
 I would love there to be more authors of this package.
 Please join in.

-### Contributing

-There are many way to contribute to `Skyrmions3D`.
-These include

-* adding examples to the documentation,
-* fixing bugs and typos,
-* implementing new skyrmions types.

-If you want to do any of the above, first [raise an issue on the github page](https://github.com/chrishalcrow/Skyrmions3D.jl/issues) to discuss the idea with others.
-To then make the change, fork the `Skyrmions3D` repository on github, make the edits to your fork of the code, and then open a pull request.
-Lots of details of how to complete this process are available [from GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-If you would like further guidance on best practices in coding, see the [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Numerics for Solitons](https://chrishalcrow.github.io/NumericsForSolitons/) webpage.